GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

 ### Export from an old environment (Airflow 1.10.14/15)

-CSV files with exported database are stored as /export/tables/[TABLE NAME].csv in the environment's bucket.
+As a result of export operation CSV files with exported database are stored as /export/tables/[TABLE NAME].csv in the environment's bucket.
 DAGs, plugins and data directories are stored in /export/dirs in the environment's bucket.

 A file with a fernet key is going to be created on the machine executing the script.